duncandc/intrinsic_alignments/README.md

 Conda install is available for all except the specific version of halotools, rotations, and watson_dist.
 To install these from github using conda, do the following:
 * conda install git
 * conda install pip
-* To install rotations you need a setup.py file, currently working on that
+* To install rotations:
+  * Activate your conda environment
+  * Run: pip install git+https://github.com/nvanalfen/rotations
 * To install the proper fork of halotools:
   * Make sure you have gcc version 5.3 or later.
 This is very important.
 The newest version will be the best option.
   * Activate your conda environment
   * Within your environment, run: pip install git+https://github.com/duncandc/halotools@alignments_devel
 * To install watson_dist there are several options:
   * Run: pip install git+https://github.com/duncandc/watson_dist
   * OR clone the repo and in the directory with setup.py and run: conda develop .

 Alignment correlation functions are in development in Duncan's personal halotools fork in a dedicated [branch](https://github.com/duncandc/halotools/tree/alignments_devel).
 In addition to Duncan, this branch has contributions by: